March 12, 2026 (3mo ago)

 Because everything stays on the same origin, ad blockers don't flag it.
 There are no cross-origin requests.
 No third-party cookies.
 The browser treats it like any other resource on your site.

-We've found that first-party analytics consistently capture 30-40% more page views than third-party scripts on the same site, simply because nothing gets blocked.
+First-party analytics consistently capture 30-40% more page views than third-party scripts on the same site — simply because nothing gets blocked.

-No. And that's the key legal advantage.
-Traditional analytics use cookies to identify returning visitors across sessions.
-First-party analytics can use session heuristics instead — combining the visitor's IP address hash, User-Agent string, and a time window to group page views into sessions without storing anything on the client.
+It depends on the implementation.
+Some first-party analytics tools (Plausible, Umami) use no cookies at all — they use server-side session heuristics instead, combining the visitor's IP address hash, User-Agent string, and a time window to group page views into sessions.

 You can build a working first-party analytics system in under 100 lines of code.
-The client-side snippet is about 20 lines of JavaScript.
-The server endpoint depends on your stack, but the logic is straightforward regardless of language.
+The client-side snippet is about 25 lines of JavaScript.
+The server endpoint depends on your stack, but the logic is the same regardless of language.

-// analytics.js — serve this from YOUR domain
+// analytics.js — serve this from YOUR domain, not an external CDN

 (function() {